johnsonfarmsus/scientific-enrichment-tool/README.md

 # Scientific Data Enrichment Tool for Open WebUI

-An Open WebUI tool that automatically enriches chemistry and materials science queries with contextual data from multiple scientific databases.
+An Open WebUI filter that automatically enriches chemistry and materials science queries with contextual data from multiple scientific databases.
+Works with any LLM available in Open WebUI, with per-chat toggle control.

 ## Features